SplitSplice/3ds-webcam-FIXED/README.md

 Launch the 3DSX from the Homebrew Menu on your console, set it up how you want (microphone/camera/both)
 Start the connection
 Run the script with your console's IP address as the only command-line argument
 When you want to stop, stop the connection on your console or exit directly.

-WARNING: The instructions mention push-to-talk, but it's not implemented yet!

-## License

-This project is licensed under the MIT license.
-Uses a modified version of [the QOI library](https://github.com/phoboslab/qoi/blob/master/qoi.h), which is under the MIT.
-Uses my `ctr_thread.h` public domain header-only std::thread replacement for libctru.
-Uses various images from wikimedia (or hand made by me) in the `gfx` folder (public domain).